-The social and collaboration tools provided by the Social Module extend the search application with the ability to store user-generated information on individual documents and document collections, and to share this information among groups of authenticated users.
-For example, documents can be tagged or bookmarked, and users may save search queries and add comments to individual documents.
+The social and collaboration tools provided by the Social module extend the search application with the ability to store user-generated information on individual documents and document collections, and to share this information among groups of authenticated users.
+For example, documents can be tagged or bookmarked, and users can save search queries and add comments to individual documents.

 User-generated content can be stored in a relational database or any other kind of data store, using our pluggable architecture.
 All social data, such as tags or bookmarks, is also available for indexing via web services, which make it possible to enhance search results based on input from users of the application.

 Authentication and authorisation of users is managed via the Security module.

 Prior to using social and collaboration tools, you must enable them in Fusion and in App Studio.

 While much of the language used to describe collaborative tools is carefully chosen to be self explanatory, there are several general concepts which are used throughout and are introduced in this section.